coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ## Prerequities

 Experience with the basic web technologies ie. HTML, CSS & JavaScript will help.
+Having a good grasp on ES6 / ES7 & functional javascript is essential.

-## Choosing ReactJS ?
+## Why ReactJS ?

 React is an open source javaScript library for building user interfaces by Facebook inc.

-* **View in MVC** – ReactJS is the view layer in our applications and it does this job really well without trying to achieve anything more.
+* **View in MVC** – ReactJS acts as the view layer for your application and it provides a robust infrastructure to build scalable and performant front ends.

 * **Virtual DOM** – This is probably why most developers are so attracted to React.
 React manages its own DOM in memory.
 The most expensive operation most web apps suffer is mutating the DOM.
 React's approach is to maintain a virtual representation of the DOM which allows it to calculate differences in the DOM so that it only mutates the part of the DOM that actually needs to be updated.
 This is a huge benefit!

-* **Declarative** – Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+* **Declarative** – Design simple views for each state in your application, and React provides an innovating abstraction layer which efficiently updates just the right components when your data changes.

 * **Component-Based** – Build encapsulated components that manage their own state, then compose them to make complex UIs.